ri-heme/barebones/README.md

 ## How to Use

 Install [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/),
-navigate to the directory where you will have the new project, and type on the command line:
+navigate to the directory where the new project is created, and type on the command line:

 ```